 - if you have some creative ideas on how to improve existing research or an idea for a new project, include it in your statement.

 - read our webpage carefully and only apply if your research interests match what we are doing here.

-- tailor your application to our lab and address the recipient of your email.
-We do not consider applications that are too general.
+tailor your application to our lab and address the recipient of your email.
+We do not consider mass-mailings or applications that are too general.